UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 Loki is a ROS controlled differential drive robot designed for educational purposes by Ubiquity Robotics.
 As such, it has code that is in many cases identical to our general purpose Magni Platform.
-A program written to navigate a one meter square for Loki wil navigate an Identical one meter square for Magni.
+A program written to navigate a one meter square for Loki wil navigate an identical one meter square for Magni.
+Loki is designed to be a fully capable ROS robot at the absolutely lowest price possible.
+It allows those with extremely limited budgets to learn how to program a real robot.
+Of course, there are some limitations.
+It is dificult to add sensors because of limited power.
+There are no cliff detectors, so running on a table exposes the robot to a fall.
+The soft rubber tires can make ugly scuff marks on smooth painted surfaces.
+Running on a 1M by 1M sheet of plywood or foam board is recommended.

 To get started, one needs to attach a Raspberry Pi 3 with an SD card image supplied by Ubiquity Robotics.
 It is possible to intall the PI incorrectly which will result in a "fried Pi".
 Be careful!

 ![Fried Pi](loki_rpifatal.jpg)

-The Rpi 3 pulls over 3 amps, so be sure you supply at least 2.5 amps (no camera) or 3 amps if you are using an Raspicam. using USB accessories is not recommnded unless addional power is provided.
+The Rpi 3 pulls over 2 amps, so be sure you supply at least 2.5 amps (no camera) or 3 amps if you are using an Raspicam. using USB accessories is not recommnded unless addional power is provided.

 ![Loki Top View](loki_top1.jpg)